-If you would like to be the mentor (supervisory committee chair) of a PhD student in the graduate program in Biomedical Sciences (GPBS), you must be a member of the faculty of this program.
+If you would like to be the mentor (supervisory committee chair) of a PhD student in the graduate program in Biomedical Sciences (BMS), you must be a member of the faculty of this program.

 The graduate program in Biomedical Sciences was formed in 1996 by the merging of the graduate programs of eight basic science departments between the Colleges of Medicine and Dentistry.
 Therefore, to mentor a student in the program, you must have an appointment in one of these departments, even if you are a faculty member of another department in one of these respective colleges.
 The departments included: